-Southwest Business Development Consultants, LLC is proud to announce that on September 1, 2021 the firm was selected and re-awarded a two-year grant from the Minority Business Development Agency (U.S. Commerce Department) to support business development in Indian Country.
+Southwest Business Development Consultants, LLC is proud to announce that on September 1, 2021 the firm was selected and re-awarded a grant from the Minority Business Development Agency (U.S. Commerce Department) to support business development in Indian Country.

 The Four Winds Diversified (FWD) Project “Community & Business Training, Economic Development, Partnerships, Job Creation……Rural American Indian Communities Moving Forward” is a project conceived by Southwest Business Development Consultants, LLC in partnership with Data Management of NM.